QuakerOatsGuy/startup/README.md

 ## 2023/10/26
 I've added Javascript to my website!
 Now the game can actually be played.
 There are a few glitches and temporary placeholders here and there, but I will fix them later on.
 Now you can actually play the matching game in the game tab!

+## 2023/11/11
+Today I initalized the startup with Node.js and express to work as an HTTP service.
+I still don't have a definite grasp on it, but I've figured out how to get the website working with it running.
+I've successfully gotten all the assignment requirements done, so that's good, but it will take more time to understand this aspect of the website.
+This area is super important to me because the last time I tried making a website, this is where I got stuck.
+Next, I need to fix the matching game logic, replace the numbers with images, and then add HTTP calls to push things like score, player time, and player accuracy to a database.